Loading...

 Bowery Farming

 Bowery Farming makes a point of non-GMO and pesticide-free food.
-It’s not merely an innovative agritech company but one that’s going a mile ahead by ensuring the use of natural non-modified seeds.
+It’s not merely an innovative agritech company but one that’s going a mile ahead by ensuring the use of natural, non-modified seeds.

 Bowery logo

 It’s also targeting the digital market by ensuring fresh produce is delivered to people’s doorstep.
-That could be a turning point given how the circumstances have changed so much because of the Covid-19 pandemic.
+That could be a turning point, given how the circumstances have changed so much because of the Covid-19 pandemic.
+Their quick ‘harvest to shelf’ model benefits urban areas, which can enjoy fresh, organic produce within days.

 Iron Ox